abhishekpaul77/Music-Website/README.md

-# GrooveTunes: Explore the Rhythm of Music
+# Play the beat: Explore the Rhythm of Music

 🎶 Welcome to GrooveTunes, where the world of music comes alive through pixels and code.
 Immerse yourself in a digital symphony crafted with HTML, CSS, and JavaScript.